Millennials have come of age. To reach this generation, real estate marketers need to speak their language: technology.

 Millennials, Gen Y, or ‘Generation Me’ – whatever you call them, the group born between 1980 and 1997 is an important one.
 For one thing, they account for around 27% of the global population or about 2 billion people.
 That’s the largest generational group the world has ever seen – even larger than their parents, the Baby Boomers.

 As the hardest hit by the so-called ‘great’ recession, millennials are cautious with their finances, saving more than the Baby Boomers, and their older siblings in Generation X. But now this generation has come of age, and is moving into its prime spending years.
 Millennials are currently the world’s most important generational cohort for consumer spending growth, sourcing of employees, and overall economic prospects.
 During the economic downturn, many millennials delayed traditional markers of adulthood, including having children, marrying, or buying a home.
 The tide has turned, and now millennials represent approximately 34% of all home buyers: the largest single home-buyer group.

 Marketing to millennials

-They think visually.
-As digital natives, they breathe technology and are immersed in social media.
+Millennials think visually.
+As digital natives, they live and breathe technology and are immersed in social media.

 Be a resource, not a sales pitch.
-According to the 2017 National Association of REALTORS® Home Buyer and Seller Generational Trends 66% of of millennial buyers are first-time home buyers, and they are looking for guidance.
+According to the 2017 National Association of REALTORS® Home Buyer and Seller Generational Trends report, 66 percent of of millennial buyers are first-time home buyers, and they are looking for guidance.

-Add a blog section to your website.
+Establish your credibility as a resource by adding a blog section to your website.
 Write about informative subjects like the purchase process, mortgage strategies or market trends.
-Give practical tips on home maintenance and remodeling and also tell the story of that couple that looked for the perfect house for nearly a year, how they decided to come to you, and how you finally helped them find their dream house.
+Give practical tips on home maintenance and remodeling and also tell the story of that couple who searched for the perfect house for nearly a year, how they decided to come to you, and how you finally helped them find their dream home.